inveniosoftware/rfcs/rfcs/framework-0040-relations.md

 {"id": "1234", "@v": 18, "a": ""}
 ```

-It should be investigated if this if sufficient in order to proper queries in Elasticsearch.
+It should be investigated if this if sufficient in order to generate proper queries in Elasticsearch.
 Alternatively, we will need to create a compound key concatenating the id and the version - for instance:

 ```json
 {"id": "1234", "@v": "v18:1234", "a": ""}